 Roller shades offer tons of benefits both stylistically and functionally, making them one of the best window treatments for mid-century modern homes.
 Aside from their sleek and minimalistic aesthetic, they can be tightly closed against the window frame to maximize the available natural light for a room and allow you to keep an open, airy feeling.

 By finding the exact shade to match your interior color scheme, you can ensure that the roller shades are a design feature and not a distraction.
 Roller shades are a great choice for waist-height windows where the top can be easily reached.
 If you want even more control over shade positioning from the comfort of the couch or dining table, a motorized option can be added.
-As a final touch, consider adding a unique pattern (especially if it’s geometric) to your roller shades to make them more of a design statement when fully closed.
+As a final touch, consider choosing a unique pattern or texture for your roller shades to make them more of a design statement when fully closed.

 Lastly, cellular shades can be customized to fit some of the trickiest window designs, giving you the ability to maintain privacy where it’s needed most.
 For example, because they can be fixed at multiple points of the window frame, cellular shades can also be installed to help filter light from skylights, which are commonly used to increase natural light in a living space.